 The on-site roads will be maintained in accordance with County road standards.
-A condition of approval is included that requires upon approval of the CUP, Applicant is to provide a letter of agreement to the county to maintain the road to the applicable County road standards.
+A condition of approval is included that requires the Applicant to provide a letter of agreement to the County to maintain the road to the applicable County road standards.